-‘The Walking Dead’ Season 7B Posts Near Record Breaking Ratings
+‘The Walking Dead’ Season 7B Posts Near Record-Breaking Ratings

 — Ricky Wayne (@RealRickyWayne) February 27, 2017

-Over the past few episodes of The Walking Dead, viewers have been introduced to a new group that are a bit ominous, but they have agreed to join in the fight against Negan.
+Over the past few episodes of The Walking Dead, viewers have been introduced to a new group that is a bit ominous, but they have agreed to join in the fight against Negan.
 Of course, they have conditions attached to their commitment.

 Fans of The Walking Dead also saw that the other main groups, The Kingdom and The Hilltop, have not really signed on for the fight, but they have some detractors that are willing to join.